 When we don’t get enough of a certain mineral, or too much of it, that can quickly trigger a chain reaction and endanger vital processes, because the actions of minerals within our bodies are interlinked.

 The human body is a resilient, well-adapted machine, capable of many things, including producing essential chemicals.
 Minerals, however, aren’t one of them.
 Our bodies can’t produce minerals naturally, so we have to get them from our diet.

 The Earth’s crust already contains these minerals, but obviously, we can’t chew on the crust to get our daily intake.
 Instead, we rely on plants hat absorb these minerals from soils — that is where the bulk of our mineral intake comes from.

 Meat can also carry important minerals, but according to recent research, a plant-based diet is sufficient for your mineral needs.
 Having a balanced diet, rich in fruits, vegetables, lean protein, whole grains, and unsaturated fats, should cover all your nutrient needs, so unless your doctor tells you otherwise, there’s no need to hit the supplements.

-For millions of years, people have been able to get their minerals from the foods they ate and even from certain natural supplements.
+For millions of years, people have been able to get their minerals from the foods they eat and even from certain natural supplements.
 In different parts of the world, different cultures have found ways to supplement their mineral intake.
-People in the Himalayas, for example, still use shilajit (a tar-like substance reported to contain over 85 minerals in ionic form) to compensate mineral shortcomings.
+People in the Himalayas, for example, still use shilajit (a tar-like substance reported to contain over 85 minerals in ionic form) to compensate for mineral shortcomings.
 In the modern world, however, things have changed dramatically.